 - Immunological Theory - The breakdown of the immune system leads to infection, disease, and death.

 The Error/Damage Theory also has several subcategories:

 - Wear and Tear - The wear and tear theory is when systems within the body begin to break down over time, causing parts of the body not to function as they should.
 These system failures progress and affect other areas leading to death.

 - Rate of Living Theory - This theory suggests that every living organism has an exact number of heartbeats, breaths, and days predetermined before being born.

 - Cross-linking Theory of Aging - This theory describes the cross-linked chemical changes between glucose attaching to protein cells.
 This process, over time, results in bodily damage.

 - Free Radicals Theory - As mentioned earlier, this theory presents the idea of free radicals, which are negatively-charged molecules containing extra electrons that attach to healthy molecules and pollute them.
 This process, over time, causes aging and destruction within the body.
 This process is heavily influenced by the environment and lifestyle choices.

 You Should Consider Supplements

 There are many theories on why you age the way you do.
 This natural and inevitable process continues to puzzle scientists.
 There are many ways to support this process and help you maintain health as long as possible.
 SpermidineLIFE creates supplements that help support processes that promote longevity such as immune health, memory function, and detoxification.
-SpermidineLIFE contains spermidine, a naturally occurring polyamine conducive to longevity.
+SpermidineLIFE contains spermidine, a naturally occurring polyamine conducive to longevity that is beneficial for geriatric patients.
 Spermidine boosts the immune system and creates defenses against degenerative diseases and the harmful effects of aging.